"Kadesha has something of the appearance of a mad professor, and the energetic playing style of a paganini ”

 Western Mail, Peter Collins / 8.9.18

-Kadesha is a committed chamber musician and has collaborated with renowned musicians such as Martha Argerich, Steven Isserlis, Patricia Kopatchinskaja, Nicolas Altstaedt, Antje Weithaas, Denes Varjon, Thomas Demenga, Gábor Takács-Nagy, Ilya Gringolts and Pekka Kuusisto.
-He is co-founder of the award-winning Trio Gaspard, which regularly appears at festivals and in the music centres of Europe and the USA.
-Jonian is also a member of the Kelemen Quartet.
+Kadesha is a committed chamber musician, collaborating with renowned musicians such as Martha Argerich, Steven Isserlis, Patricia Kopatchinskaja, Nicolas Altstaedt and Antje Weithaas.
+He is co-founder of the award-winning Trio Gaspard, which regularly appears at festivals and venues around the world.
+He is also a member of the Kelemen Quartet.

-In 2021 Kadesha signed to Linn Records.
-His debut solo album featuring Bach Partita in D minor alongside the premiere commercial recording of Helena Winkelman’s Ciaccona and works by Biber, Schnittke, Kurtág & Auerbach was released in 2022.
+Kadesha’s curiosity for repertoire is wide-ranging as demonstrated by recordings he has made for Linn Records to which he signed in 2021.
+His debut solo album featured Bach’s Partita in D minor alongside the premiere commercial recording of Helena Winkelman’s Ciaccona and works by Biber, Schnittke, Kurtág and Auerbach.
+His follow-up recording will be released in 2024 and includes the premiere recording of Giovanni Sollima’s violin concerto TYCHE with CHAARTS Chamber Artists.
 With pianist Nicholas Rimmer he recorded works by Enescu, Ravel and Skalkottas for Cavi Music and with cellist Vashti Hunter he recorded a disc of violin and cello repertoire in collaboration with Deutschland Radio.

-Kadesha plays on the ''ex-Moser'' Guarneri de Gesu of 1743, kindly loaned to him by a private collection.
-He also is a Pirastro artist.
+Kadesha plays on the ''ex-Moser'' Guarneri de Gesu of 1743, kindly on loan by the private ''Princess Collection''.